It's official: Summer's here! Here are some fun things to keep in mind:

 If you love Oprah, you'll love the exhibit devoted to her at the National Museum of African American History and Culture.

-The exhibit "Watching Oprah: The Oprah Winfrey Show and American Culture" debuted last week and will remain open through June 2019.
+The exhibit "Watching Oprah: The Oprah Winfrey Show and American Culture" debuted last week and will remain open until June 2019.
 Here's a look at what you'll find:

 Jazz in the Garden